andrewquitadamo/presentations/programming2/ipython_and_shell/ipython_shell.md

 # NBViewer

-* Website to display and share IPython Notebooks with others
+* Provides a place to display and share IPython Notebooks with others

 --

 * [Paper in Nature Genetics](https://github.com/theandygross/TCGA/tree/master/Analysis_Notebooks#guide-to-running)

+--

+* IPython Notebooks and NBViewer can be used to help create reproducible research.

+--

+* Plus its really cool.

 ---